 Let me start with the past churches we visited when we moved to this location in the Ozarks of Missouri.
 For two years after we moved we attended a very small rural neighborhood non denominational neighborhood church.
-It lacked a real pastor and many other normal functions of a church so after two years we started looking elsewhere although we liked the neighbors who attended and ran the church.
+It lacked a real pastor and many other normal functions of a church, so after two years we started looking elsewhere although we liked the neighbors who attended and who ran the church.
 We visited four or five churches and I explored several others by word of mouth and the Internet but we did not visit all of them.
 First let me give some background of the area and the churches and why most of them I ruled out to start with.

 We lived in the Ozarks.